We use cookies for analytics to improve your experience. Privacy Policy

 Gulf sovereign wealth funds and technology investors are increasingly interested in Grenoble's deep-tech ecosystem.
 Our Grenoble office connects directly to our Dubai, Riyadh, and Doha offices, enabling us to facilitate investment, joint ventures, and technology licensing arrangements between Gulf entities and Grenoble-based companies.

-Our Grenoble-based avocats are qualified members of the Barreau de Grenoble with rights of audience before the Tribunal de Commerce, Tribunal Judiciaire, Cour d'appel de Grenoble, and the local Conseil de Prud'hommes.
-We also represent clients in arbitration and mediation proceedings.
+Our Grenoble-based consultants are qualified members of the Barreau de Grenoble with advisory expertise on proceedings before the Tribunal de Commerce, Tribunal Judiciaire, Cour d'appel de Grenoble, and the local Conseil de Prud'hommes.
+We also advise clients in arbitration and mediation proceedings.

 Grenoble is one of the three largest micro- and nanotechnology centres in the world, alongside clusters in New York State and Taiwan.
 The city hosts 40,000 technology jobs, four international research facilities (ESRF, ILL, EMBL, IRAM), the CEA-LETI laboratory, and the Minatec campus.
 It has been called the 'Silicon Valley française' and holds the French Tech label.